sonne118/CustomLinkedLists/LinkedList/readme.md

 2. Using this Linked list you can use several  Methods :

     a.
-Method Add(T value) - adding new object Node to linked list with value
+Method Add(T value) - This method add  new object Node to linked list with value

   	        slink.Add("Piter");
             slink.Add("Mike");